EtherealPtr/Banshee-Engine/README.md

 </ul>

 <h1>Getting Started</h1>
-To get started, clone the repository and open the solution file in Microsoft Visual Studio 2022.
-After that, simply click the Local Windows Debugger button to build and run the project.
+<p>To get started, clone the repository and open the solution file in Microsoft Visual Studio 2022.
+After that, build and run the project.
 Please note that a project build system is not yet in place, but one will be coming soon.
-Additionally, Banshee has only been tested on Windows, so compatibility with other operating systems is not guaranteed.
+Additionally, Banshee has only been tested on Windows, so compatibility with other operating systems is not guaranteed.</p>

 <h1>The Plan</h1>
-Banshee aims to be a user-friendly, plug-and-play engine.
-It outputs core functionality to a Dynamic-Link Library (DLL) file, enabling users to link their projects with the Banshee library and start rendering shapes or custom models immediately.
-The engine’s robust input handling system allows easy control of shapes using a mouse and keyboard.
+<p>Banshee aims to be a powerful easy-to-use, plug-and-play rendering engine.
+It outputs core functionality to a Dynamic-Link Library (DLL) file, enabling users to link their projects with the Banshee library and start rendering.</p>

 <h1>Future Features</h1>
-Planned enhancements include:
+<p>Planned features include:</p>
 <ul>
 <li> Normal mapping </li>
 <li> Shadow mapping </li>
+<li> Ambient occlusion </li>
 <li> Improved input system to handle joysticks </li>
 <li> Improved lighting system to efficiently handle a huge amount of light sources (deferred rendering) </li>
 <li> Physics integration (e.g., Bullet Physics for collision detection) </li>